Ubayd Zakani: Legacy

 Ubayd is regarded as one of the best satirists in Persian literature.
-He has been compared to the French Enlightenment writer Voltaire (d.
-1778).
+His work has been compared to that of the 18th-century French Enlightenment writer Voltaire.
 According to the British orientalist Edward Granville Browne, Ubayd was "perhaps the most remarkable parodist and satirical writer produced by Persia."
-Ubayd is along with Iraj Mirza (d.
-1926) considered the most illustrious Iranian satirists.
+Ubayd and Iraj Mirza (d.
+1926) are considered the most illustrious Iranian satirists.